-Librarian Jonathan Harker (John Van Eyssen) travels across Europe to seek out the infamous Count Dracula (Christopher Lee), who’s sort of like the white Blacula.
+Librarian Jonathan Harker (John Van Eyssen) travels across Europe to seek out the infamous Count Dracula (Christopher Lee), who’s sort of like a white Blacula.

 It’s far better than its two immediate sequels (I have yet to see the other five).
 Even though Dracula Has Risen From The Grave (part 3) is a perfectly adequate film, Dracula is the only one of the three not to look (too) tacky.
 It feels like a film that sets out to scare.
 The later films have brighter sets, and feel closer to camp, but Dracula stays true to its intentions and its source material, with a surprising amount of gore and fairly horrific moments.

 A good horror film and a British classic, Dracula is enjoyable, well made film.